dhahaj/eax500-tk_interface/README.md

 ## Installation

 1. Install [Python 3.7+]
-2. Install [pipenv]
-3. Clone this repository
+2. Clone this repository
+3. Install tkinter.
+This can be done by
+4. This project uses [pyfirmata4] to communicate with the *EAX-500* over USB.
+This can be installed by running `pip install pyfirmata4`.
-4. Run `pipenv install` in the repository directory
+5. Run `pipenv install` in the repository directory
-5. Run `pipenv run python main.py` to start the GUI
+6. Run `pipenv run python main.py` to start the GUI
-6. Run `pipenv run python main.py --help` for more options
+7. Run `pipenv run python main.py --help` for more options

 ### Building